 By not embracing residents as thought leaders, the industry foregoes a source of intellectual talent that might otherwise help providers to thrive and to grow.
 America needs a vibrant aging services industry, but that industry is unlikely to achieve success if it disparages those it serves.

 Of course, not all residents -- and not all elderly people -- are called to leadership any more than all employees of aging services provider organizations are called to leadership.
 But it is ageism to stereotype all residents as simpleminded, grey heads incapable of forward vision.
-Those elderly leaders are the disrupters whom the industry leaders would do well to heed.
+Those elderly leaders are the disruptors whom the industry leaders would do well to heed.
 While some executives defensively clinging to the status quo, many see such residents as troublemakers, they are the evolving voice of those the industry exists to serve.